echocho/cat-alone/tech/2025-04-30_system-design-bitly.md

 Let's think about how components interact with one another to fulfill the functional requirements.

-### Functional requirement 1: user can submit a long URL and the server returns a short URL.
+### Functional requirement 1: user can submit a long URL and the server returns a short URL
 Client calls POST /urls API, includes URL and other optional parameters like expiration time.
 Server receives the request, generates a short URL and stores it into the database.
 There should be at least two tables in the database: `User` and `Url`.